ainsleydev/website/content/portfolio/decspets/index.md

 ## Results

-- 60% growth in overall traffic.
+- 60% growth in overall traffic
-- 40 point increase in PSI.
+- 40 point increase in PSI
-- 150% increase in ROI.
+- 150% increase in ROI

 ## Testimonial